Detailed Guide for Construction and Building Inspectors in San Diego County

 In California, the number of Construction and Building Inspectors is expected to grow slower than average growth rate for all occupations.
 Jobs for Construction and Building Inspectors are expected to increase by 12.1 percent, or 1,300 jobs between 2014 and 2024.

-In San Diego County, the number of Construction and Building Inspectors is expected to grow faster than average growth rate for all occupations.
-Jobs for Construction and Building Inspectors are expected to increase by 24.4 percent, or 200 jobs between 2012 and 2022.
+In San Diego County, the number of Construction and Building Inspectors is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Construction and Building Inspectors are expected to increase by 15.7 percent, or 180 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|